 2. Please call back later, thank you.

-In cases where each letter is to be spoken separately, put a period (dot) between each letter.
+Where each letter is to be spoken separately, put a period (dot) between each letter.

 Example: NASA (Na-saw)